 The second step is to collect some data and have

 it pass approval.
-First, mining devices must be
+First, collection devices must be

 registered and provisioned with a unique